Comparing Your College Options

 - Tuition and Fees

-- Room and Board/Meal Plan
+- Food and Housing/Meal Plan

 - Health Insurance (only necessary if you need to purchase it through the college because you're not covered under a family plan)